RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step3.md

 We know is a simple scenario, but is a valid one.

-The yml file for our Redis is the following:
+The yaml file for our Redis is the following:

 ~~~~
 apiVersion: apps/v1